-Through these six steps, evidence-based practice enables practitioners to ensure the quality of evidence is not ignored, as is often the case in decision-making processes.
-Practitioners are able to evaluate the trustworthiness of evidence available.
+Through these six steps, practitioners can ensure the quality of evidence is not ignored are able to evaluate the trustworthiness of evidence available.
 Appraisal varies depending on the source of evidence, but generally involves the same questions:

 - Where and how is evidence gathered?